TID-Lab/aggie/README.md

 1. To run migrations run `npx migrate`.
 1. To run unit tests, run `npm test`.
     - **Leave your HTTPS certificate files unencrypted for testing**.
 If necessary, re-run `openssl` with the `-nodes` option as described above.
-    - Calling `npm run mocha` (or `mocha` if you installed it globally) will run just the backend tests
+    - Calling `npm run mocha` will run just the backend tests
-    - Calling `npm run karma` (or `karma start --single-run` if installed globally) will run just the frontend tests
+    - Calling `npm run karma` will run just the frontend tests
-1. To monitor code while developing, run `gulp`.
+1. To monitor code while developing, run `npx gulp`.
 You can pass an optional `--file=[test/filename]` parameter to only test a specific file.
 1. To run end-to-end tests:
     1. first start Aggie on the test database with `npm run testrun`
     1. then run protractor with `npm run protractor`